arua-microbiome/arua-microbiome.github.io/_tutorials/ecological_analysis.md

 >Output: ```alpha-faith-pqd.qza``` [View]() \| [Download]()

-As we have seen throughout the day, Qiime ```.qza``` don't contain data in an interpretable format.
+As we have seen throughout the day, Qiime ```.qza``` files don't contain data in an interpretable format.
 We thus want to export the alpha diversity metrics into three separate tables, using the ```export``` function.

 >Repeat this for each sample:
 >